 “He’ll prevail in the midst of all my sin and temptations,” Perry, then known as Katy Hudson, sang out on the song “Faith Won’t Fail,” featured on her self-titled debut album.

-In an interview with CCM (Contemporary Christian Music Magazine), she stated that one her musical influences was Keith Green, who was known to be bold in his lyrical witness for Christ.
+In an interview with CCM (Contemporary Christian Music Magazine), she stated that one of her musical influences was Keith Green, who was known to be bold in his lyrical witness for Christ.

-However, in 2007, Perry signed with with the secular label Capitol Records, and released her first single, “I Kissed a Girl,” which rose to the number one position on the secular pop charts.
+However, in 2007, Perry signed with the secular label Capitol Records, and released her first single, “I Kissed a Girl,” which rose to the number one position on the secular pop charts.
 The popularity of Perry’s single brought continued national attention until she became one of the most well-known pop artists in the secular music industry.
 She later announced that she no longer professed to be a Christian.

 “I don’t believe in a Heaven or a Hell, or an old man sitting on a throne,” Perry told Marie Claire Magazine in 2013.
 “I’m not Buddhist, I’m not Hindu, I’m not Christian, but I still feel like I have a deep connection with God.”